Does your Mercedes-Benz brake feel soft and weak? Learn how to fix the problem by replacing your Mercedes-Benz’s front brake pads and rotors.

 - Set the torque wrench to 133 ft-lbs.
 Once the torque wrench is set, tighten the bolts until the torque wrench clicks.

-- Place caliper grease on the back of the pads where the pads will come in contact with the caliper piston.
+- Place caliper grease on the back of the pads where the pads will come in contact with the piston.

 We hope you find the Mercedes-Benz S-Class W221 Front Brake Pads and Rotors guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.